Adolescent or Middle Childhood Education, Master of Arts in Teaching

 • undergraduate and graduate transcripts that document the required GPA, and content area preparation;

-• an application essay by the candidate that demonstrates the writing and critical-thinking skills needed for success in a demanding graduate program, as well as the strong potential to make a successful transition into teaching as a profession; and
+• an application essay by the candidate that demonstrates enthusiasm for their subject, their desire to support diverse students, and a reflective stance toward feedback, as well as the strong potential to make a successful transition into teaching as a profession within a demanding graduate program; and

 • the candidate’s employment and volunteer/community service history.